cnlohr/shadertrixx/README.md

 sampler2D _CameraDepthTexture;
 ```

-### Option 1: Use a varying, noperspective, `screenPosition`
+### Option 1: Use a varying, `screenPosition`

 **NOTE**: this `screenPosition` can also be used to access `_Grabpass`!

 Struct:
 ```
-    noperspective float2 screenPosition : TEXCOORD1;
+float4 screenPosition : TEXCOORD1; // Trivially refactorable to a float2
+float3 worldDirection : TEXCOORD2;
 ```

 Vertex Shader: